Skip to content

 • x = amount of tokens in the pool

-• y = amount of SOL in the pool
+• y = amount of quote asset in the pool (SOL, WSOL or USDC)

 • k = constant that must be preserved after each trade